twilio/twilio-go/twilio/rest/verify/v2/docs/DefaultApi.md

 **PushFcmCredentialSid** | **string** | Optional configuration for the Push factors.
 Set the FCM Credential for this service.
 This will allow to send push notifications to Android devices.
 See [Credential Resource](https://www.twilio.com/docs/notify/api/credential-resource)
 **PushIncludeDate** | **bool** | Optional configuration for the Push factors.
 If true, include the date in the Challenge&#39;s reponse.
 Otherwise, the date is omitted from the response.
 See [Challenge](https://www.twilio.com/docs/verify/api/challenge) resource’s details parameter for more info.
 Default: true
 **SkipSmsToLandlines** | **bool** | Whether to skip sending SMS verifications to landlines.
 Requires &#x60;lookup_enabled&#x60;.
+**TotpCodeLength** | **int32** | Optional configuration for the TOTP factors.
+Number of digits for generated TOTP codes.
+Must be between 3 and 8, inclusive.
+Defaults to 6
+**TotpIssuer** | **string** | Optional configuration for the TOTP factors.
+Set TOTP Issuer for this service.
+This will allow to configure the issuer of the TOTP URI.
+Defaults to the service friendly name if not provided.
+**TotpSkew** | **int32** | Optional configuration for the TOTP factors.
+The number of time-steps, past and future, that are valid for validation of TOTP codes.
+Must be between 0 and 2, inclusive.
+Defaults to 1
+**TotpTimeStep** | **int32** | Optional configuration for the TOTP factors.
+Defines how often, in seconds, are TOTP codes generated. i.e, a new TOTP code is generated every time_step seconds.
+Must be between 20 and 60 seconds, inclusive.
+Defaults to 30 seconds
 **TtsName** | **string** | The name of an alternative text-to-speech service to use in phone calls.
 Applies only to TTS languages.

 ### Return type